uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {glossary-link term="alphabet" reference-text="Formal languages"}alphabet{glossary-link end},
 which is just a list of all possible inputs that might happen.
-In the last couple of examples the alphabet has consisted of the two letters "a" and "b", but for an FSA that is processing text typed into a computer, the alphabet will have to include every letter on the keyboard.
+In the last couple of examples the alphabet has consisted of the two letters "a" and "b", but for an FSA that is processing text typed into a computer, the alphabet will have to include every symbol on the keyboard.

 The connections between states are called {glossary-link term="transition" reference-text="Formal languages"}transitions{glossary-link end}, since they are about changing state.
 The sequence of characters that we input into the FSA is often called a